chainguard-forks/ingress-nginx/README.md

   ...
 ```

+To change or update the base image used for building these images, update the file `NGINX_BASE`.

-With this is mind, refer to the orginal [Getting Started](https://kubernetes.github.io/ingress-nginx/deploy/) document for more information.
+With these points in mind, refer to the orginal [Getting Started](https://kubernetes.github.io/ingress-nginx/deploy/) document for more information.

 Do not use in multi-tenant Kubernetes production installations.
 This project assumes that users that can create Ingress objects are administrators of the cluster.
 See the [FAQ](https://kubernetes.github.io/ingress-nginx/faq/#faq) for more.